 Among those who have failed to make debt repayments, 69% of 45-54 year olds and 68% of the 55+ age group have a credit card balance not settled in full every month, compared with just 22% of 18-24 year olds and 42% of 25-34 year olds.
 This "challenges the view that older generations are more adept at managing their money and that younger generations bury their heads in the sand when it comes to personal finances", said the report, with younger borrowers appearing more able to repay their debts effectively.

 Worried that credit card struggles are impacting your credit score?
-Stay on top of it by checking your score for free with Experian
+Stay on top of it by checking your score for free, with Experian for instance

 The research found that poor budgeting was the top reason for borrowers' inability to clear their debts, with 32% citing it as the main barrier to making repayments, followed by reduced earnings (28%) and borrowing too much at the outset (22%).
 This seems to suggest that something as simple as budgeting effectively could be sufficient for many to begin clearing their credit card balances, but of course it isn't always that simple.